YOU POSSIBLY DID NOT VIOLATE CA VEHICLE CODE SECTION 21650.1.

 prohibit the operation of

-any sidewalk or crosswalk because they are not part of the roadway.
+any sidewalk because they are not part of the roadway.

-Accordingly, cited bicyclists, in fact, often did not violate Section 21650.1, even though they were riding against the flow and direction of traffic along and within a sidewalk or crosswalk.
+Accordingly, cited bicyclists, in fact, often did not violate Section 21650.1, even though they were riding against the flow and direction of traffic along and within a sidewalk.

 Further, Vehicle Code §21650(g) states that on all